Noncommutative analysis of Hermite expansions: Bochner-Riesz means for Hermite operator

-In this section, we study the maximal inequalities of Bochner-Riesz means.
-To study the almost everywhere convergence of Bochner-Riesz means, we consider the maximal estimate of $(S_{R}^{\alpha})_{R>0}$, from which we deduce the pointwise convergence of $S_{R}^{\alpha}f$ via the standard argument.
-Let us start with the following lemma, which is well-known and the proof can be found in \cite[Theorem 4.3]{CXY13}. \begin{lem}[\cite{CXY13}] \rm Let $\psi$ be an integrable function on $\R^d$ such that $|\psi|$ is radial and radially decreasing.
+In this subsection, we study the pointwise convergence of the Bochner-Riesz means by showing the corresponding noncommutative maximal inequalities of the sequence $(S_{R}^{\alpha})_{R>0}$.
+Before it, we present some necessary lemmas.
+The first one is well-known to experts, its proof can be found in \cite[Theorem 4.3]{CXY13}. \begin{lem}[\cite{CXY13}] \rm Let $\psi$ be an integrable function on $\R^d$ such that $|\psi|$ is radial and radially decreasing.
 Let $\psi_t(x)=\frac1{t^d}\, \psi(\frac xt)$ for $x\in\R^d$ and $t>0$. \begin{itemize} \item [(i)] Let $f \in L_{1}(\mathcal{N})$.
 Then for any $\lambda>0$ there exists a projection $e\in \mathcal{N}$ such that